ExplainableML/eml_website/content/teaching/lectures/Introduction-to-Machine-Learning.md

 Prof. Dr. Zeynep Akata, Dr. Almut Sophia Koepke, Dr. Stephan Alaniz.

 ## Content
-Machine learning is a rapidly growing field, whose progresses have already an impact on our daily life.
-The aim of this course, is to provide an introduction to machine learning.
+Machine learning is a rapidly growing field that already impacts our daily life.
+The aim of this course is to provide an introduction to machine learning.
 We will cover various topics, such as:
 - Supervised Learning
 - Bayesian Decision Theory
 - Parametric Methods